EGI-Federation/documentation/content/en/users/getting-started/cli/_index.md

 ### Using from Python

-The FedCloud client can be used as a library for developing other services and tools for EGI FedCloud.
+The FedCloud client can be used as a library for developing other services and tools for EGI services.
 Most of the functionalities can be called directly from Python code without side effects.

 An usage example is available on